Citation, DOI and article data

 - mixed cystadenofibroma of the ovary

 Almost all cystadenofibromas are predominantly cystic on ultrasound with septations seen in ~30% of cases.
-Papillary projections or solid nodules have be sonographically seen in just over 1/2 of cases.
-Vascularization can be present in just under 1/2 of cases with typical pattern of peripheral vascularization with scattered vessels of high blood flow impedance 9.
+Papillary projections or solid nodules have been sonographically seen in just over 50% of cases.
+Vascularization can be present in just under 50% of cases with a typical pattern of peripheral vascularization with scattered vessels of high blood flow impedance 9.

 - T1 C+ (Gd): septated component may show moderate enhancement 8

 They generally tend to be benign tumors although the degree of epithelial proliferation and its relation to the stromal component of the tumor can be used for their classification as benign, borderline or malignant 5.

 - 1. Jung SE, Lee JM, Rha SE et-al. CT and MR imaging of ovarian tumors with emphasis on differential diagnosis.
 Radiographics.
 22 (6): 1305-25. doi:10.1148/rg.226025033 - Pubmed citation

 - 2. Wasnik A, Elsayes K. Ovarian cystadenofibroma: A masquerader of malignancy.
 Indian J Radiol Imaging.
 2010;20 (4): 297-9. doi:10.4103/0971-3026.73538 - Free text at pubmed - Pubmed citation

 - 3. Cho SM, Byun JY, Rha SE et-al. CT and MRI findings of cystadenofibromas of the ovary.
 Eur Radiol.
 2004;14 (5): 798-804. doi:10.1007/s00330-003-2060-z - Pubmed citation